Skip to contents

 # [1] 0.061 0.062 0.091 0.064 0.059 0.080 0.066 0.099 0.094 0.078 0.131 0.167 0.051

-sf data frames can be combined using rowbind(), which will preserve the attributes of the first object.
+sf data frames can be combined using rowbind(), which, by default, preserves the attributes of the first object.

 # Splitting by each row and recombining